 Project Deadline Late Fee

 Participants who have applied for a spring graduation and who exceed the November 1 deadline

 for submitting their project to the DMin Project Coordinator will be assessed a fee of $50/week

 for each week beyond the November 1 deadline.
 For participants who end up not graduating in

-spring, these fees will be applied toward their continuation or extension fee.
+spring, these fees will be applied toward any applicable continuation or extension fees.